slatedocs/slate/source/includes/_projects.md

 ```

-This endpoint allows you to update a project for the company who is registered with the API token you provide.
+This endpoint allows you to update a project for the division who is registered with the API token you provide.

 ### Request